HaukeBu/zbc-go/README.md

   * The [Zeebe Protocol Specification](http://www.zeebe.io/) contains a wealth of useful information.
   * If you have any questions, just [ask](https://github.com/zeebe-io/zbc-go/issues)!

-## Credits
-* Special thanks to Sebastian Menski and Daniel Meyer.
-* Big thanks to everyone involved in Zeebe.

 ## Code of Conduct